Is LinkedIn Premium Worth It? Complete Review 2026 | 4 Plan Comparison + Money-Saving Tips

 Job seeker (PTT Soft_Job):

 "Subscribed to Premium Career for 2 months during a career transition.
 Used InMail to reach HR, got 3 interviews, ended up at a multinational.
-NT$1,199/month was 100% worth it."
+Those two months of subscription were 100% worth it."

 B2B sales (PTT Sales):